01yzzyu/yzzyu.github.io/_pages/about.md

 🔥 News
 ======
-2024.08:🔥🔥 We present [ReChar]([https://doi.org/10.1016/j.frl.2024.105669](https://openreview.net/forum?id=ob4cOIoha6)) to create novel artworks that seamlessly incorporate user-defined elements and stylistic preferences into Chinese characters.
+2024.08:🔥🔥🔥🔥 We present [ReChar]([https://doi.org/10.1016/j.frl.2024.105669](https://openreview.net/forum?id=ob4cOIoha6)) to create novel artworks that seamlessly incorporate user-defined elements and stylistic preferences into Chinese characters.

 2024.05:🔥🔥 Our paper [Green Effect of Energy Transition Policy: A quasi-natural Experiment Based on New Energy Demonstration Cities](https://doi.org/10.1016/j.frl.2024.105669) is accepted to TOP Journals Finance Research Letters!
 A collabrative work with Zhichao Yu.

-2024.04:🔥🔥Our project, entitled FPGA-Based AI Doctor: Deep Learning-Based Clinical Target Delineation for Cervical Cancer, was selected for funding under the national innovation and entrepreneurship project,advised by Professor Xinhua Wang.
+2024.04:🔥 Our project, entitled FPGA-Based AI Doctor: Deep Learning-Based Clinical Target Delineation for Cervical Cancer, was selected for funding under the national innovation and entrepreneurship project,advised by Professor Xinhua Wang.

 2024.04:Now working as a Research Assistant in CUHKSZ,advised with [Ruimao Zhang](http://www.zhangruimao.site/), studying AI for Science and Computer Vision.